Commandos Military Unit: Mission

 Along with being trained and competent in urban warfare, underwater warfare and mountain warfare, JWK personnel are able to carry out operations by land, air (including HALO and HAHO operations) or sea.
 In addition, JWK also possesses JTAC-qualified personnel.

-It is worth noting that out of the 1800 worldwide, in JWK currently serve the only Polish soldiers having ever graduated from the grueling U.S. Special Operations Combat Medic Course (SOCM) at the U.S. Army John F. Kennedy Special Warfare Center and School at Fort Bragg, North Carolina.
+It is worth noting that out of the 1800 worldwide, in JWK currently serve the only Polish soldiers who have ever graduated from the grueling U.S. Special Operations Combat Medic Course (SOCM) at the U.S. Army John F. Kennedy Special Warfare Center and School at Fort Bragg, North Carolina.

 History

-The unit was established in 1961 as a part of 6th Pomeranian Airborne Division in Cracow, under the name 26 Batalion Dywersyjno – Rozpoznawczy (en.
+The unit was established in 1961 as a part of 6th Pomeranian Airborne Division in Kraków, under the name 26 Batalion Dywersyjno – Rozpoznawczy (en.
 26th Sabotage-Reconnaissance Battalion).
 In 1964 26th S-RB was detached from 6th Airborne Division and relocated to Dziwnów on Wolin Island (Baltic Sea).
 It was restructured and named 1 Samodzielny Batalion Szturmowy (en.
 1st Detached Assault Battalion).

 On October 8, 1993, following an executive order from the Chief of the General Staff of the Polish Armed Forces, the unit was relocated to Lubliniec and transitioned from a battalion to a regiment, which led to its renaming to 1 Pułk Specjalny (en.
 1st Special Regiment) before being changed to 1 Pułk Specjalny Komandosów (en.
 1st Special Commando Regiment) in 1995.
-Even though the unit's name did not receive its "Commando" (Komandosow) moniker until 1995, it officially became a Special Operations Forces unit of the Polish Armed Forces following the 1993 executive order; making at the time 1 Pułk Specjalny the only unit subordinated to the command of the Land Forces branch of the Polish Army while at the same time operating as a Special Forces unit.
+Even though the unit's name did not receive its "Commando" (Komandosów) moniker until 1995, it officially became a Special Operations Forces unit of the Polish Armed Forces following the 1993 executive order; making at the time 1 Pułk Specjalny the only unit subordinated to the command of the Land Forces branch of the Polish Army while at the same time operating as a Special Forces unit.

 After twelve years under the command of the Polish Land Forces, the unit transitioned to the Polish Special Forces Command (pl.
 Dowództwo Wojsk Specjalnych) along with all other Polish Special Forces units when it was formed in 2007.

 Finally in 2011 (October 1) for its 50th anniversary, the unit was renamed Jednostka Wojskowa Komandosów which at present is its current name.
 Within Poland's Armed Forces organization, the unit is referred to by its code number JW4101.